rattermeyer/opendevstack.github.io/doc/getting-started.md

 Navigate to the **ods-core/infrastructure-setup/scripts** directory and execute `mirror-repos.sh`

-Verify that you have mirrored the github repos have been populated in your Bitbucket instance.
+Verify that you have mirrored the github repos and that they have been populated in your Bitbucket instance.
+The ods-configuration repositpory will remain empty.

 #### Rundeck Setup
 ##### Setup Application